zachjlewis/zachjlewis.github.io/_pages/e_i.md

 {% include base_path %}
 Statement
 ======
 Black Lives Matter.
 Stop Asian Hate.
-I'm dedicated to creating a space in physics for underrepresented minorities and thoseless privileged than me.
+As a white male in a space historically and currently dominated by the same, I have an obligation to be both informed and an activisit for change.
+I'm dedicated to creating a space in physics and astronomy for underrepresented minorities and those less privileged than me.

 Equity and Inclusion Committee
 ======